matthewmmorrow/jdownloader-typescript/README.md

 *Note: if you are using Windows which uses "\\" characters in paths, they must be doubled.*

 The first time the script runs, a prompt asking for permission to execute the local file may display.
 Click `allow` go give access after verifying the script is correct.
+There may be 2 boxes.
+If the script is marked a "synchronous" then JDownloader may lock up so it is recommended to run the script once with the check box unchecked.
 ![Event Scripter permissions required!](warning.png)

 ## Examples and Reference